What is 40-hour HAZWOPER training?

 How do you know if your workplace falls under the OSHA HAZWOPER standard?

-- You can tell if your company falls under the OSHA HAZWOPER standard by checking the 27 OSHA Plan States, which are state-level regulatory agencies that implement and enforce HAZWOPER regulatory programs.
+- Search for your company in the 27 OSHA Plan States, which are state-level regulatory agencies that implement and enforce HAZWOPER regulatory programs.
 State-level programs often exceed federal regulations.

 Does HAZWOPER certification expire?

 - Yes, HAZWOPER certifications do expire.
-They must be renewed annually with the HAZWOPER Refresher course.
+They must be renewed annually with the 8-Hour HAZWOPER Refresher course.

 Why should I use NET for my 40-hour HAZWOPER training or refresher?